A Beginner’s Guide to Mobile User Acquisition

 Average Revenue Per User

 The average revenue per user is the amount of revenue each of your active customers (on average) contributes in a specific period of time.

 Customer Lifetime Value

-With the CLTV you can calculate how much of your budget you can spend for one user at your user acqusition in order to make profit.
+With the CLTV, you can calculate how much of your budget you can spend for a user within your user acqusition process in order to make profit.
 The CLTV depends on three factors:

 - Monetization (how much customers contribute to your mobile revenue),